 On your travels, you’ll notice there are hundreds of short day hikes and short walks scattered throughout the country.
 Some are signposted but many aren’t, so it pays to do your research.
-Chat to the locals and ask for their recommendations on the best New Zealand day hikes in the area.
+Chat to the locals and ask for their recommendations on the best day hikes in the area.
 If you’re tight on time, or you want to experience as many different landscapes as you can in this natural playground, then short walks and day hikes are the best way to go.

 A lot of these walks can be found in our 13 National Parks and for the most part, they’re well-established and maintained.
 You’ll notice that they’re graded from easy to expert, so you know what to expect from the trail ahead.
 Easy tracks are typically wide and smooth, often accessible for those in wheelchairs or even very young children.

 On the other hand, expert tracks are often steep and rugged, traversing challenging backcountry environments.
-And of course, there’s all the different tracks and trails in between as well, so there’s a walk to suit everyone no matter your fitness level or New Zealand hiking experience.
-Take a look at the New Zealand Trails fitness guides for the Masterpiece New Zealand adventure tour or the fitness guide for our Kiwi Classic New Zealand hiking tour, and you’ll get an idea of what sort of fitness you’ll need to do more challenging tracks. if you think both of these are a bit beyond your comfortable fitness level, then perhaps our World Heritage New Zealand walking tour is more your thing.
+And of course, there’s all the different tracks and trails in between as well, so there’s a walk to suit everyone no matter your fitness level or hiking experience.
+Take a look at our fitness guides for the Masterpiece New Zealand adventure tour or the fitness guide for our Kiwi Classic New Zealand hiking tour, and you’ll get an idea of what sort of fitness you’ll need to do more challenging tracks. if you think both of these are a bit beyond your comfortable fitness level, then perhaps our World Heritage New Zealand walking tour is more your thing.

 To choose the right track for you, consider how energetic you’re feeling, how much time you have and what the weather’s looking like.
-From there you can check out individual New Zealand day hikes on the Department of Conservation website which will give you a track overview, including the distance, elevation gain and approximate hiking time.
-You can also chat with the staff at local i-SITE visitor centres which can be found in most New Zealand towns.
+From there you can check out individual day hikes on the Department of Conservation website which will give you a track overview, including the distance, elevation gain and approximate hiking time.
+You can also chat with the staff at local i-SITE visitor centres which can be found in most towns.